News & Resources

 Comprehensive insurance does not cover damage or medical expenses as a result of a collision, or theft by a member of your household.

 If you finance or lease your vehicle, you’ll likely be required to carry comprehensive coverage as part of the terms of your financing or lease agreement.
-If you own your vehicle outright, you can skip comprehensive coverage to help cut down on the cost of your premium.
-Many experts recommend removing comprehensive coverage if your premium is more than the value of your vehicle.
+However, if you own your vehicle outright, you can skip comprehensive coverage to help cut down on the cost of your premium.
+Many experts recommend removing comprehensive coverage if your premium exceeds the value of your vehicle.

 The main difference between specified perils coverage and comprehensive insurance is that specified perils will not cover vandalism or damage from falling objects, whereas comprehensive insurance will.
 Other than that, they are very similar in the coverage they provide.
 Additionally, specified perils coverage is truly optional, whereas the financing or lease company may require you to have comprehensive coverage if you don’t own your vehicle outright.